webplatform/docs-wpd/Community/Meetings/General/index.md

 == ACTION ITEMS==

 * julee to e-mail list to try to get others to coordinate.
-(In progress)
+(DONE)
 * Eliot to move Seattle Doc Sprint properties to a new table on the WPW page.
 (DONE)
 * shepazu to following up with CSS WG review  -- especially Arron Eicholz , who was in the IRC for this meeting -- to get more suggestions on CSS properties pages
 * jkomoros to work with Paul Irish to coordinate getting devrel type folks to review the docs.
 * Lea to incorporate Chris Coyers UI feedback (http://lists.w3.org/Archives/Public/public-webplatform/2013May/0241.html)
 * jkomoros to help coordinate a launch plan once we decide to go forward with launch.
 * julee to create a high-level calendar for people to mark when they're available or not.
+(DONE https://www.google.com/calendar/render?tab=oc&pli=1&gsessionid=P71QgXQ4uw2jGWqFWW6lLA)
 * shepazu to mock up types of JS pages with examples, so we can think about templates from there.
 * Max to configure the JS project page with the tasks.
 * Julee to rally an IA overview of Max's JS emails (in progress.
 PhishtucK is doing great.)